steam0/pact-guide/README.md

 An API is a contract.
 The provider guarantees that if you use the API as described, they will provide responses according to the API-specification.
 The consumer writes integration tests to confirm that the API works as described for the consumer service.
 However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration.

 Using _Consumer Driven Contracts_ is a way for consumers to write mock integration tests and publish the contract (Pact) to a broker to let the provider access it.

+# Why should you apply Consumer Driven Contracts to your system

+> If you don't know who your consumers are you will not be able to predict how your API is being used.

+When developing applications, and specifically applications in a microservice architechture, tests are written to ensure system stability and to provide a solid foundation for future development.
+In a microservice architecture it is not always clear which applications are using your service.
+When accepting this premise it becomes clear that having unit tests and integration tests would be useless for the provider of an API.
+If you don't know who your consumers are you will not be able to predict how your API is being used and even if you do know who your consumers are you still won't successfully predict how they use your API.

+As discussed earlier will Consumer Driven Contracts solve this problem for you by providing a design pattern for consumers to apply to their tests.
+Since all applications *_should_* have both unit tests and mocked integration tests there is no significant code change needed on the consumer side to create a contract for the provider to validate.

+Consumer Driven Contracts will give your developers the confidence to keep deploying new versions of their applications while knowing that they won't break functionality for any of their consumers.

 # Pact Demo Installation and Testing Guide